yuhe0799/yuhe0799_9103_tut1/README.md

 ##  Imaging Technique Inspiration
 For the drawing of Edvard Munch's "The Scream", I chose Fractal Art as my inspiration.
 Fractal art is the use of mathematical algorithms and iterative processes to create complex and self-similar images.
-I thought this technique would be useful for the representation of The Scream as it helped me to create a nice distorted effect.
+I think this technique is very useful in the representation of The Scream because it helps me to create a nice distorted effect, as well as repetitive lines.

 It has three features:
 **1. Self-similarity**